supervisorphp/supervisor/README.md

 * [fXmlRpc](https://github.com/lstrojny/fxmlrpc)
 * Zend XML-RPC

 **Note:** fXmlRpc can be used with several HTTP Clients.
 See the list on it's website.
 This is the reason why Client specific connectors has been removed.
-There is also a custom Client implementing `fXmlRpc\ClientInterface` which uses [indigophp/http-adapter](https://github.com/indigophp/http-adapter) package.

 ### Authentication

-As of version 3.0.0 `setCredentials` is no longer part of the `Connector` interface (meaning responsibility has been fully removed).
-As in the example you can use the `Authentication` adapter, but that only works if you use [indigophp/http-adapter](https://github.com/indigophp/http-adapter) adapters.
-Otherwise you have to provide authentication data to the HTTP Client of your choice.
-(For example Guzzle supports it out-of-the-box)
+As of version 3.0.0 `setCredentials` is no longer part of the `Connector` interface (meaning responsibility has been fully removed).You have to provide authentication data to the HTTP Client of your choice.
+(For example Guzzle supports it out-of-the-box) Also, Bridges implemented by fXmlRpc supports to set custom headers.

 ### Exception handling